 Whether your resolution focuses on learning a new skill, improving finances, or making more conscious lifestyle choices, you’ll need to implement concrete methods to help you stick to your goals.
-Here are five helpful tips to help you stay on track and reach your goals, not just for the new year, but for always.
+Here are five helpful tips to help you stay on track and reach your goals in keeping yourself motivated.

 For goals to be more attainable, they need to pass the S.M.A.R.T. framework, as follows: